Frequently Asked Questions

 Black – under dark colors such as black and dark charcoal.

-each use by holding can upside down and spraying until clear gas comes out.
+Wipe orifice with lacquer thinner.
+Do not remove tip or stick pins in the orifice.
+To prevent clogging, clear the valve after each use by holding can upside down and spraying until clear gas comes out.